rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 1. __eAuxWordLock__: This object is optimistically locked to a specific running thread.
 The auxilary 32 bit of data contain the thread id that this object is locked for.
-1. __eAuxWordInflated__: This header is inflated which means that we need more storage that this header provides.
-This can happen if an object is contented for and needs a full fledged lock, or for example when it needs both a lock and an object_id.
+1. __eAuxWordHandle__: The aux_word contains an index to a C-API handle.
+   This happens when this object is used in a C extension and needs a non moving handle to support MRI's C-API semantics.

 #### obj\_type